Boss to Coach Conversation 2 of 5

 Objectives

-By the end of this quick course you will
+At the end of this module you will be able to:

 Duration 30-minutes

 Feedback can be hard to give (both good and bad), a bit uncomfortable, but when delivered well is highly invaluable.
 Effective feedback has benefits for the giver, the receiver, and the places where we work.
-There are a many reasons why feedback is an important communication skill
+There are many reasons why feedback is an important communication skill

-Is there all the time
+Happens all the time

-Is another word for effective listening
+Is part of effective listening

 There are a number of actions we can take to improve how we give and receive feedback.
 These include